RobbieTall/Plannera-ab/README.md

 ### Adding a new instrument

-1. Append a configuration entry in `src/lib/legislation/config.ts` with the slug/name/type and `sourceUrl`.
+1. Append a JSON object to `src/lib/legislation/instruments.json` with the slug, names, `instrumentType`, canonical NSW legislation URL, and optional `clausePrefix`, `topics`, or `fixtureFile`.
-2. (Optional) drop a snapshot HTML file under `scripts/fixtures/legislation/` for deterministic parsing while integrating the live source.
+2. (Optional) drop a snapshot HTML file under `scripts/fixtures/legislation/` and point `fixtureFile` at it so local runs stay deterministic.
 3. Run `npm run legislation:ingest` or `npm run legislation:sync` to populate the tables.
 4. Use the exported query helpers (or Prisma) to verify the clauses.